founderofxponent/virion-labs-mono-repo/virion-labs-dashboard/API_RESTRUCTURING_SUMMARY.md

 # API Restructuring Summary: Campaign Templates

 ## Overview
-Successfully restructured the Campaign Templates API to make the optimized approach the primary one, with proper naming conventions and improved performance.
+Successfully restructured the Campaign Templates API to use only the optimized approach, removing all legacy compatibility code for a clean, high-performance codebase.

 ## Changes Made